syadegari/teenytinycompiler/README.md

 - Some aspects of the language might have been expanded.
 - Structure of the code is different from the repository, since I have followed the blog posts instead of the code in the repository.
 - Extra methods or functions that could help with debugging.

+## Ideas for extension and modifications
+Use the ideas and implementation from David Callanan to write an AST for the parser (or rewrite the parser completely based on his code).
+Look for additional details to [youtube](https://www.youtube.com/playlist?list=PLZQftyCk7_SdoVexSmwy_tBgs7P0b97yD) posts and accompanying [github](https://github.com/davidcallanan/py-myopl-code) source.